ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/sodium_removal.md

 ---

+# Soil Filtration
+Let's say we have a container with holes at the bottom.
+We can put soil in the container and then pour urine into the soil and have the soil filter out the sodium while the lower sodium urine falls into a container we have underneath.

+In this way we don't have to wait very long at all for the urine to be useable for our hydroponic systems.

+In addition we are adding microbes to the solution, because the urine passing through the dirt makes some of the dirt end up in the solution below.

+Soil is negatively charged while sodium is positively charged and thus they cling to each other.

+---

 # Other ideas

 ## Farmers could run fresh urine through an ion exchange barrel, reduce sodium by 80 to 95% and collect the output as low sodium fertilizer.